tokuhirom/tinyvalidator/README.md

 I want to use tiny and thin validation library.

 I know JSR 303.
-Ofcource.
+Of course.
 But I need really *tiny* and *thin* library.

 ## Install from maven